LHT One Day Trading Volume Reaches $1.00 (LHT)

-LHT (CURRENCY:LHT) traded up 1.2% against the dollar during the 1-day period ending at 14:00 PM ET on April 5th.
-One LHT coin can now be purchased for approximately $0.0030 or 0.00000005 BTC on exchanges.
-LHT has a total market capitalization of $147,945.24 and approximately $1.00 worth of LHT was traded on exchanges in the last 24 hours.
-During the last seven days, LHT has traded 16.2% higher against the dollar.
+LHT (CURRENCY:LHT) traded up 0.5% against the US dollar during the 1 day period ending at 10:00 AM E.T. on April 6th.
+LHT has a total market capitalization of $146,737.48 and approximately $1.00 worth of LHT was traded on exchanges in the last day.
+In the last week, LHT has traded up 20.6% against the US dollar.
+One LHT coin can now be bought for approximately $0.0029 or 0.00000005 BTC on popular cryptocurrency exchanges.

 LHT is a distributed proof-of-stake (dPOS) coin that uses the